openshift/openshift-ansible-contrib/reference-architecture/gcp/README.md

 #### Google Cloud SDK

-Google provides repository which can be used to install Google Cloud SDK on RHEL 7 or Fedora based OS:
+Google provides a repository which can be used to install Google Cloud SDK on RHEL 7 or Fedora based OS:
 ```
 sudo tee -a /etc/yum.repos.d/google-cloud-sdk.repo << EOM
 [google-cloud-sdk]